secretstartups/handbook/content/handbook/marketing/readmes/salina-tran.md

 - I prefer written communication and requests - if you have a question, drop a slack, however if you have a request, I ask you to create a GitLab issue with a clear problem statement and any additional context/examples.
 Every written message sent to me via Slack and GitLab, I rely on speech to text to ensure I fully understand what’s communicated to me.
 - Should there be a task that is urgent - I ask that you are clear with the deadline and when you expect it to be completed, so I know to prioritize the items and finish it in the requested time frame.
-- The asynchronous work culture at GitLab makes information processing easy for me.
+- The asynchronous work culture at GitLab makes information processing easier for me.
 This includes:
    - Having the agenda provided prior to a meeting
    - Active note taking during meetings
    - Written request captured via GitLab issues